nautobot/nautobot/nautobot/docs/installation/nautobot.md

 ![Nautobot UI as seen by an administrator](../media/installation/nautobot_ui_admin.png)

 Type `Ctrl-C` to stop the development server.
+Now you're ready to proceed to [starting Nautobot as a system service](../wsgi).